 Whenever we imagine a detox retreat, we automatically think of the perfect “Eat Pray Love” scenario.
+I’m here to tell you about my experience during an Ayurveda retreat in Sri Lanka.
 Many people decide to go on these journeys thinking that it’s going to be full of relaxation and basically doing nothing but getting pampered the whole day.
 The actual experience however is quite different, especially if you’re going for a real Ayurveda retreat.
 It actually involves a lot of hard work and so many extreme changes to your usual routine both physically and mentally!

 For those of you who are not familiar with Ayurveda: it is one of the world’s oldest healing systems.
 It was developed thousands of years ago in India and is based on the belief that health and wellness depend on a good balance between the mind, body, and spirit.

-After arriving to Colombo, we were greeted by our driver and we started heading to the South of Sri Lanka, which is approximately 4 hours away.
-As soon as we arrived to the resort, we were already amazed by its beauty.
-The resort is covered AND surrounded in lush green jungles and located on a small hill overlooking a picturesque beach.
+After arriving in Colombo, we were greeted by our driver and we started heading to the South of Sri Lanka, which is approximately 4 hours away.
+As soon as we arrived at the resort, we were already amazed by its beauty.
+The resort is covered AND surrounded by lush green jungles and located on a small hill overlooking a picturesque beach.
 We immediately felt disconnected from the world.

 I was asked to remove all my clothing and wrap myself with a large green cloth, which is the only thing you are allowed to wear in the whole treatment area.
 I walked into the massage room and was greeted by two of the sweetest ladies.
 I could see that they were cooking something in a large pot and I lay down on the table to start my massage.
 They began by beating my whole body with the natural herbs they were cooking in the pot, which was then followed by an amazing massage.
 I already felt like I was in heaven!